ShindouMihou/ShindouMihou/README.md

 #### Hi, I'm Mihou! 👋

 I'm a self-proclaimed full-stack developer with a specific love for backend development from the Bohol, Philippines.
 I'm currently primarily a Kotlin developer with Typescript, Svelte and Rust to create backends and frontends respectively.
 I plan to participate more in local meetups from where I am, so if you find me out there, feel free to hit me up!
-I'm more than happy to expand on my knowledge for things, therefore, if you have a particular stack, language or even tool that you want to recommend, come at me!

 #### about me
 - i'm eighteen years old at the time of writing, and am currently attending a local high school.